 for use in obtaining internship placement.
 The precise forms and deadlines for

-these later requirements are available from Don DeGraaf (Off Campus Programs Director), Professor Chris Smit or Professor Lisa Van Arragon (who will be leading the 2013-14 Program).
+these later requirements are available from Don DeGraaf (Off Campus Programs Director), or the Professor leading the Program.

-1. Submit your Pre-Application for Off-Campus Study (required of all Calvin students for all off-campus study programs) to the Off-Campus Programs Office no later than September; with the Program Application (which is sent to the student by the Off-Campus Programs Office after the Pre-Application is approved) submitted immediately after you receive approval to participate in the program.
+1. Submit your Pre-Application for Off-Campus Study (required of all Calvin students for all off-campus study programs) to the Off-Campus Programs Office, with the Program Application (which is sent to the student by the Off-Campus Programs Office after the Pre-Application is approved) submitted immediately after you receive approval to participate in the program.
 An application fee is required at this time.
 Students are encouraged to apply early (in the spring prior to their participation in the program), with early decisions about acceptance beginning at the end of May.
 Applications will be accepted through mid-September, as space in the program is available.
-Please note that all openings for Spring, 2014 have been filled.

 2. During the Spring Registration for Fall courses, students who plan to participate in the Semester in DC the following spring are required to register for STDC 241: An Introduction to the Washington Semester.
-This is a one-hour course.
+This is a one-hour course that students take during the fall term.

 3. During the summer, students should begin to consider potential internship sites which meet their individual interests and career plans.
 Note that participants who are interested in possible internship positions requiring government security clearance will need to submit applications in the late spring or early summer, so these individuals must work with the Program Coordinator for the Semester in DC during the spring semester to finalize their resume, cover letter and application.
 Students are also required to pay a $400 deposit at this time (which will be credited to tuition) to participate in this off-campus program.